 IBA 54000 - Management and Administrative Theory (3)

 This course integrates theory, research, and applications that provide the cornerstones for the study of managing within organizations.
 The functions of management, human behavioral studies, and leadership styles are examined.
-Offered: All locations intermittently.

 IBA 54100 - Organizational Behavior (3)